anqurvanillapy/dimsumltd/monash/README.md

 # Monash

-Write shell script in a monadic way.
+Write shell scripts in a monadic way.

 ## Example